 Once I break this final seal, the Lost Continent will float!
 I've already broken every seal around the world, this will be the last, and the Mana Fortress will be revived!

-But if the Seeds are unsealed by default, then shouldn't the Lost Continent already have risen?
+Going back to previous discussion, if the Seeds are unsealed by default, then shouldn't the Lost Continent already have risen?
+Again, this may go back to the point that at the start of the game, each Seed did not have the same status.

 Let's take a look at what Jema tells us: